K-12 Standard Response Protocol Toolkit

 Identification and marking of facility shelter areas.

-Shelter - State The Hazard and Safety Strategy
+Shelter - State the Hazard and Safety Strategy

 Using the Shelter directive and stating the hazard, allows for understanding of the threat and the associated protective actions.
-Most often, shelter directive is utilized for tornadoes or severe weather, in which case the directive would include where students and staff should shelter and be ready to take a protective posture.
-Sheltering for a Hazmat spill or release, is very different.
-In the case of a Hazmat situation, students and staff would be directed to close their windows, shut down their heating and air conditioning units and seal windows and doors to preserve the good inside air while restricting the entry of any contaminated outside air.
+Most often, a shelter directive is utilized for tornadoes or severe weather, in which case the directive would include where students and staff should shelter and be ready to take a protective posture.
+Sheltering for a Hazmat spill or release is very different.
+In the case of a Hazmat situation, students and staff would be directed to close their windows, shut down their heating and air conditioning units, and seal windows and doors to preserve the good inside air while restricting the entry of any contaminated outside air.
 Listening to specific directives is critical to a successful emergency response.

 Plain Language Act

 NIMS and ICS require the use of plain language.
 Codes and specific language that are not readily understood by the general public are no longer to be used.
-The SRP uses shared, plain, natural language between students, staff and first responders.
+The SRP uses shared, plain, natural language between students, staff, and first responders.
 This is evident in the directives provided in the SRP.
 If there are specific directives that need to be issued for a successful response in a school, those should be made clearly using plain language.
 There is nothing wrong with adding additional directives as to where to shelter, or what protective actions should be used in the response.

 The classroom poster is sufficient for generic Shelter guidance.
 The Foundation recognizes that localized hazards may need to be added to the poster.
-Original, digital artwork can be provided to organizations that have signed a "Notice of Intent" or a "Memorandum of Understanding" with The "I Love U Guys" Foundation.
+Original, digital artwork can be provided to organizations that have signed a "Notice of Intent" or a "Memorandum of Understanding" with the "I Love U Guys" Foundation.